UPDATE: Witness to Joplin shooting describes incident

-JOPLIN, Mo. — A officer-involved shooting that took place in Joplin late Saturday night (3/19), remains under investigation.
+JOPLIN, Mo. — An officer-involved shooting that took place in Joplin late Saturday night (3/19), remains under investigation.

-The Joplin Police Department says the incident, which took place at 10th and Chestnut around 11:30 p.m. last night happen when officers contacted three people in an alley.
+The Joplin Police Department says the incident, which took place at 10th and Chestnut around 11:30 p.m. last night happened when officers contacted three people in an alley.

 After making contact with the individuals, one of them took off on foot and was chased by officers.